 Luke 9:23-24 – “And he said to all, “If anyone would come after me, let him deny himself and take up his cross daily and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will save it.”

-As we read the above scripture, it is easy for our minds to wander to the possibility of martyrdom or at the very least, the probability of suffering great persecution because of a public display of our devotion to Christ.
+As we read the above scripture, it is easy for our minds to wander to the possibility of martyrdom or at the very least, the probability of suffering great persecution due to our public display of devotion to Christ.
 However, note the word “daily.”
 One cannot sacrifice one’s life through martyrdom daily.
-One cannot be thrown into jail on a daily basis nor can one daily lose one’s job or daily be kicked out by one’s family by taking up one’s cross.
+One cannot be thrown into jail daily or lose one’s job daily by taking up one’s cross.
 So what was Jesus talking about?